 A laser speed measuring device that uses a laser beam to calculate the speed of a moving object.
 Unlike radar, which emits radio waves that stretch wider and wider, lidar uses a laser beam that can stretch a much farther distance than standar radar devices.
 This allows an officer to “lock” the speed of a vehicle long before the vehicle has even noticed the officer on the side of the road.
 I commonly hear from clients that tell me their speed at the time of seeing the officer, but it’s important to know that the officer may have seen you long before you have seen them.

 Lidar is operated by a handheld device and the officer will be stationary in order to use the device.
 Lidar devices come in a range of models, some look like your traditional radar gun while others resemble a pair of binoculars.
-An officer will generally target the licence plate of the target vehicle with the lidar laser.
+An officer will generally target the license plate of the target vehicle with the lidar laser.

 Similar to radar, lidar devices must also be tested by the officer both prior to and following his enforcement duties.
 The officer must be satisfied the device is working in good proper order following the tests or the results may be found to not be reliable.